-MAGE_RUN_TYPE can be either website or store.
-In our case we added a store view, so then it should be set to store.
+MAGE_RUN_TYPE can be either a website or a store.
+In our case, we added a store view, so then it should be set to store.

 # Activate our English store SetEnvIf Host magtest1.servebo.lt MAGE_RUN_CODE=MAINEN SetEnvIf Host magtest1.servebo.lt MAGE_RUN_TYPE=store # Activate our Dutch store SetEnvIf Host magtest2.servebo.lt MAGE_RUN_CODE=MAINNL SetEnvIf Host magtest2.servebo.lt MAGE_RUN_TYPE=store

 It is good practice to add this to the very top of your .htaccess, which makes it easy to find and update in the future.